Whether you’re an artist, writer, designer, or entrepreneur, physical products can be the perfect canvas for monetizing your creativity.

 There are countless possibilities for marketing, but here are some ideas to get you started:

 - Start an Instagram account and create/curate content for your target audience.
-Get followers and build relationships among your prospective customers.
+Get followers, use what hashtags get the most likes, and build relationships among your prospective customers.

 - Run Facebook ads targeting the interests of your target customers.
 You can also use Facebook ads to test out your designs for as little as $10 to see which ones resonate with your audience.